Christian eschatology: Preterism

 Preterism is a Christian eschatological view that interprets some (partial preterism) or all (full preterism) prophecies of the Bible as events which have already happened.
 This school of thought interprets the Book of Daniel as referring to events that happened from the 7th century BC until the first century AD, while seeing the prophecies of Revelation as events that happened in the first century AD.
 Preterism holds that Ancient Israel finds its continuation or fulfillment in the Christian church at the destruction of Jerusalem in AD 70.

 Historically, preterists and non-preterists have generally agreed that the Jesuit Luis de Alcasar (1554–1613) wrote the first systematic preterist exposition of prophecy, Vestigatio arcani sensus in Apocalypsi (published in 1614), during the Counter-Reformation.

 Historicism

-Historicism, a method of interpretation of biblical prophecies, associates symbols with historical persons, nations or events.
-It can result in a view of progressive and continuous fulfillment of prophecy covering the period from biblical times to the Second Coming.
+Historicism, a type of method of interpretation of biblical prophecies, associates symbols with historical persons, nations or events.
+It can result in a view of progressive and continuous fulfillment of prophecy covering the period from biblical times to what they view as a possible future Second Coming of Christ.
 Most Protestant Reformers from the Reformation into the 19th century held historicist views.